kubernetes-sigs/aws-load-balancer-controller/docs/deploy/configurations.md

 `--sync-period` defines a fixed interval for the controller to reconcile all resources even if there is no change, default to 10 hr.
 Please be mindful that frequent reconciliations may incur unnecessary AWS API usage.

 As best practice, we do not recommend users to manually modify the resources managed by the controller.
 And users should not depend on the controller auto-reconciliation to revert the manual modification, or to mitigate any security risks.

+### lb-stabilization-monitor-interval
+`--lb-stabilization-monitor-interval` defines a fixed interval for the controller to monitor the state of load balancer after the creation for stabilization, default to 2m.
+It monitors the load balancer state so that once it becomes active it can make the required updates like capacity reservation for the active load balancer.
+It calls DescribeLoadBalancer API at a fixed interval to monitor the state.
+Please be mindful that lower value will result into frequent calls which may incur unnecessary AWS API usage.

 ### waf-addons
 By default, the controller assumes sole ownership of the WAF addons associated to the provisioned ALBs, via the flag `--enable-waf` and `--enable-wafv2`.